-Our smallest, remotely controlled, battery powered robotic mower for steep slopes, tall grass and brush.
+Remotely controlled, battery powered robotic mower for extreme slopes, tall grass and bush.

 2 hours of work per charge on steep slopes or tall grass.
 Even longer on easy terrain and regularly maintained lawn.